mcc-us/bookkeeping/_posts/2024-02-13-qbo-dashboard-guide.md

 Stopped before watching 36

 36. Injecting capital (money) to start a company:
-   - DR into bank account and then CR to Equity act
+   - DR Asset/bank account and then CR to Equity act
    - On top right <+New>/Journal entry/Choose line #1/Bank act checking or savings